Tiffany Stone Properties, Facts and Photos

 4. Article Picture

-5. Shop for Tiffany Stone
+5. Shop Tiffany Stone

 What is Tiffany Stone?

-The nodules were once impregnated by ground water rich in natural minerals.
+The nodules were once impregnated by groundwater rich in natural minerals.
 These impurities are the reason for the stone's striking colour.

-Tiffany stone is sometimes referred to as bertrandite which is not correct.
-Bertrandite is a mineral in its own right but is present in tiffany stone.
-It's a primary source of a highly sought after chemical element called beryllium.
+Tiffany Stone is sometimes referred to as bertrandite, which is not correct.
+Bertrandite is a mineral in its own right but is present in Tiffany Stone.
+It's a primary source of a highly sought-after chemical element called beryllium.

-The Name 'Tiffany Stone'
+The Name Tiffany Stone

 Where is Tiffany Stone Found?

-The 'Spor Mountain mining district' as the area is known is the world’s premier producer of beryllium.
-Spor Mountain is known for its abundance of other minerals including the incredibly rare red beryl, opal, hematite and topaz.
+The Spor Mountain Mining District is the world’s premier producer of beryllium.
+Spor Mountain is also known for its abundance of minerals, which include the incredibly rare red beryl, hematite, and topaz.

 Article Picture

-The tiffany stone at the top of our article is courtesy of James St.John.
+The Tiffany Stone at the top of our article is courtesy of James St.John.
 It's clickable and redirects to the original photo.

 shop now explore our collection of tiffany stone